-Bob Dotson has been in more motel rooms than the Gideon Bible, crisscrossing this country, four million miles, practically nonstop, for half a century, searching for people who are practically invisible, the ones who change our lives, but don’t take time to tweet and tell us about it.
+Bob Dotson has been in more motel rooms than the Gideon Bible, having crisscrossed the country and covered four million miles searching for people who are practically invisible, the ones who change our lives, but don’t take time to tweet and tell us about it.

-His long-running series, “The American Story with Bob Dotson,” was a regular feature on the TODAY Show until his retirement on the 40th anniversary of the day he joined NBC.
+His long-running series, “The American Story with Bob Dotson,” was a regular feature on NBC's "Today" show until Dotson's retirement on the 40th anniversary of the day he joined NBC.
 Dotson filed his last American Story and said goodbye to his viewers.

-Dotson has been an investigative reporter, covered politics, sports and breaking news.
+Dotson has been an investigative reporter and covered politics, sports and breaking news.
 Produced documentaries.
 Ducked bullets reporting wars.
 Spent months trying to solve murders and been to more natural disasters than the Red Cross.

 During his career, Dotson filed 4,000 stories for NBC News.
 Along the way he learned to shoot and edit video, blog, vlog, tweet, pin and post.
 His social media posts have been viewed more than 25 million times.